- Explain how firms use importing and exporting to reach global markets

 Increasingly, businesses are getting their products and services into global markets via licensing and franchise agreements.
 Under a licensing agreement, the licensor agrees to let someone else (the licensee) use the property of the licensor in exchange for a fee.
 License agreements usually cover property that is intangible, such as trademarks, images, patents, or production techniques.
 Since its debut in the late 1970s, Star Wars remains the most lucrative source of licensing in the entertainment business, generating more than $42 billion from the sale of licensed merchandise.

 A longer-term and more comprehensive way to access the global market is through franchising.
-Under the terms of a franchise agreement, a party (franchisee) acquires access to the knowledge, processes, and trademarks of a business (the franchisor) in order to sell a product or service under the business’s (franchise’s) name.
+Under the terms of a franchise agreement, a party (franchisee) acquires access to the knowledge, processes, and trademarks of a business (the franchisor) in order to sell a product or service under the business (franchise) name.
 In exchange for the franchise, the franchisee usually pays the franchisor both initial and annual fees.
 McDonald’s, Holiday Inn, Hertz Car Rental, and Dunkin’ Donuts have all expanded into foreign markets through franchising.

 Advantages and Disadvantages of Licensing and Franchising

-Licensing and franchising both offer advantages for the involved parties: The licensee and franchisee both gain a competitive advantage in the market.
+Licensing and franchising both offer advantages for the involved parties: the licensee and franchisee both gain a competitive advantage in the market.
 The licensee/franchisee gets immediate brand recognition and may quickly overtake the competition by offering a product or service for which there is existing unmet demand.
-For example, a local sandwich shop may have a hard time competing when a Subway franchise opens because the brand is so well known.
-Also, because franchises are usually “turnkey” operations in which processes, supply chains, training, and products are already in place, the new business can quickly begin efficient and profitable operations.
+For example, a local sandwich shop may have a hard time competing when a Subway franchise opens, because the brand is so well known.
+Also, because franchises are usually “turnkey” operations, in which processes, supply chains, training, and products are already in place, the new business can quickly begin efficient and profitable operations.
 For the franchisor, this arrangement enables them to gain inexpensive access to a new market, since the initial cost of the franchise is borne by the franchisee.
 Under a licensing agreement, all of the costs of production, sales, and distribution are the responsibility of the licensee.
 If financial capital is scarce, both approaches allow companies to have a global presence without heavy investments.

 These methods do contain some risks and disadvantages, however.
 They are typically the least profitable way of entering a foreign market, since the profits go to the franchisee or licensee.
 Although the licensor or franchisor receives up-front money and/or a small percentage of future sales, the majority of the revenue remains in the destination country with the licensee or franchisee.
 Franchising entails a long-term commitment on the part of the franchisor to provide ongoing support in the form of training, logistics, product development, and brand marketing.
 Once a business begins to establish a global franchise presence, the pressure to maintain brand integrity and fiscal responsibility becomes more intense as the failure of the franchise now has global consequences.
-For companies selling licensing rights there is a risk that their intellectual property may be misrepresented or used in a manner that could tarnish the brand’s image.
+For companies selling licensing rights, there is a risk that their intellectual property may be misrepresented or used in a manner that could tarnish the brand’s image.
 Also, once a license to use an image or other intellectual property has been granted to a company in another country, the probability that knock-off products will enter the market goes up.
-For both franchisors and licensors, maintaining quality standards on a global scale is a massive undertaking, and for this reason many companies are choosing to exert a higher degree of control over their products, brands, and intellectual property than they have in the past.
+For both franchisors and licensors, maintaining quality standards on a global scale is a massive undertaking, and for this reason, many companies are choosing to exert a higher degree of control over their products, brands, and intellectual property than they have in the past.

 Foreign Direct Investment (FDI)